This is a KSP mod that allows KSPAssemblyDependency attributes to be used to

 [assembly: KSPAssemblyDependency("KSPPluginLoader", 1, 0)]

-CryoTanks contains DLL called SimpleBoiloff.dll
+CryoTanks contains DLL called SimpleBoiloff.dll but that DLL does not

-attribute.
+have a KSPAssembly attribute.
 With this mod, however, you can ignore

-that by adding the following to your AssemblyInfo.cs
+that by adding the following to your AssemblyInfo.cs:

 [assembly: KSPAssemblyDependency("SimpleBoiloff", 0, 2, 1)]